 CREST is regularly featured in prominent news outlets like the New York Times, Washington Post, Forbes, CNN, Travel Weekly, Condé Nast Traveler, Skift, and Fortune.
-For media inquiries, please contact Communications Manager, Alix Collins.
+For media inquiries, please contact Director of Marketing & Communications, Alix Collins.

 August 12, 2021: “Who Needs a Whirlwind Trip When You Can Take It Slow?”
 The New York Times discusses the slow travel movement.
 The article includes quotes by Martha Honey and mentions Overtourism: Lessons for a Better Future.

 July 23, 2021: “Traveling, Not Trampling: Travel Books 2021” Publishers Weekly presents a roundup of books on sustainable travel that includes CREST’s Overtourism: Lessons for a Better Future.

 June 30, 2021: “TourRadar Joins Sustainability Coalition, Launches Sustainability Tools” Travel Pulse discusses TourRadar joining the Future of Tourism Coalition of which CREST is a founding member.

 June 22, 2021: “Regenerative Travel: What It Is and How It’s Outperforming Sustainable Tourism” Treehugger presents the concept of regenerative travel and how it can benefit the environment and local communities.
 The work of the Future of Travel Coalition is discussed and quotes by Gregory Miller are included.

 May 2021: “What We Can Learn From Kyoto’s Plan to Combat Overtourism.”
 Here Magazine presents CREST’s book Overtourism: Lessons for a Better Future with quotes from Program Manager Kelsey Frenkiel.